 Social media serves as a platform for people to speak their mind more freely, which lead to a growing volume of opinionated data that can be used by: (1) Individuals as suggestion and recommendation.
 (2) Companies for making marketing strategies and other decisions.
 (3) Government for monitoring social phenomenon, being aware of potential dangerous situations, etc.

 As a popular social media service, twitter provides a convenient and instant way for people to share their opinions by tweets anytime anywhere.
-For better use of opinionated tweets, there should be methods for automatically identifying opinionated tweets and classifying them according to their sentiment polarity.
-As an initial attempt, we address the problem of topical sentiment analysis of tweets and propose a novel approach to construct domain and context-aware sentiment lexicon for this task.
-The proposed technique has been evaluated on the movie domain, and the results show that the proposed approach outperforms several baseline methods significantly.
-Currently we are trying to conduct the evaluation on multiple domains.
+For better use of such information, there should be methods for automatically identifying opinionated tweets with respect to specific topics and classifying them according to their sentiment polarity.
+We addressed the problem of topical sentiment analysis of tweets and proposed a novel approach to construct topic and context-aware sentiment lexicon for this task [ICWSM12].
+The proposed technique has been evaluated on multiple domains, and the results show that the proposed approach outperforms several baseline methods significantly.

 Emergence of microblogging platforms such as Twitter, friendfeed etc. have revolutionized how unfiltered, real-time information is disseminated and consumed by citizens.
 Twitter, has therefore emerged as the preeminent medium for sharing citizen-sensor observations, as was demonstrated in a variety of situations ranging from Mumbai terrorist attack to Iran elections.